 Processing Kindle

-To make my fires which are small tools to heat a kettle of water or render, I look for barkless, dry dead sticks - as these are often dry through and don't harbour insect homes - about the width of two thumbs.
-Thinner burns easley but faster, and therefore needs to be fed sooner; wider, the opposite, burns slower, needs to be fed less, but will not catch as quick.
+To make my summer fires which are small tools to heat a kettle of water or render, I look for barkless, dry dead sticks - as these are often dry through and don't harbour insect homes - about the width of two thumbs.
+Thinner burns easley but faster, and therefore needs to be fed sooner; wider, the opposite, burns slower, needs to be fed less, but will not catch as quick or roar as hot

 Yet another method is to hold the stick to be broken on a 45 degree angle touching a hard surface.
 Strike with a rock two inches up the stick from the contact point.